 There are no facilities at Church Door Cove and it isn’t lifeguarded.
 The nearest car park is Stackpole Quay and it is dog friendly throughout the seasons.

 No guide to Pembrokeshire’s beaches would be complete without a visit to Tenby.
 The ancient harbour town is a hotspot with tourists and it’s well worth a visit to soak up the history of the area.
 There are four beaches in Tenby, three of which have Blue Flag status.
 Our favourite is North Beach because its enclosed easterly position means it catches the sun all day and is well-sheltered no matter the weather.
 A long length of flawless sand, you can access Tenby South from here at low tide, making it a popular place for runs along the seafront.
 Gaskar rock is a notable landmark in the middle of Tenby North, whilst a colourful smattering of coastal buildings rise up behind the sand.
 The calm waters make it a fantastic place to go swimming, all whilst enjoying impressive views of St Catherine’s Island and Carmarthen Bay.

 Tenby North is seasonally lifeguarded and there are dog restrictions from May to September.
 Access is from the rear of the beach via a steep set of steps or the harbour front.
 There are two car parks above the beach and plenty of places to grab food and snacks in the town.

-Pembrokeshire truly is a beautiful location for a unique getaway.
+Pembrokeshire truly is a beautiful location for a unique getaway with plenty to see and do, including beach days, history and a lovely selection of eateries.
 Browse our collection of quirky places to stay in Pembrokeshire and start planning your next adventure.